Static vs Dynamic Website – What’s The Key Difference?

 Conclusion

-The decision between static and dynamic websites eventually comes down to the requirements and objectives of the project or organization.
+The decision between static and dynamic websites eventually comes down to the project or organization’s requirements and objectives.

 Leave a Reply